Sorokdo: History

 Prior to Japanese colonization, Sorokdo had a population of roughly 1000 people living in 170 households.

 Sorokdo is the site of the largest leper colony in South Korea, housed in Sorokdo National Hospital.
 The hospital was built in 1916, then known as Sorokdo Charity Clinic.
 Established during the Japanese colonization of Korea, the hospital and the island were turned into a concentration camp for lepers, with a history of patient abuse including slave labor, forced sterilizations, unethical human experimentation, and deliberate starvation.
 The Japanese authorities divided the island geographically - the eastern portion was a zone for non-patients, i.e. hospital staff and their families, while the western area was used to isolate patients.
 The dividing line between the two was referred to as sutanjang, meaning 'place of sadness'.
 Patients were allowed to see their families once a month, but were forced to remain at a distance as the disease was believed to be airborne.

 At its peak in 1940, 6,000 patients with Hansen's disease resided on the island.
 Following the end of Japanese rule, the South Korean government continued to quarantine people with leprosy on Sorokdo until 1963.

-In 1962, two Catholic Austrian nurses, Margreth Pissarek and Marianne Stoeger, arrived at Sorokdo to provide treatment for patients and help establish community facilities, such as childcare centers.
+In 1962, two Catholic Austrian nurses, Margaritha Pissarek and Marianne Stoeger, arrived at Sorokdo to provide treatment for patients and help establish community facilities, such as childcare centers.
 In 1984 Pope John Paul II visited the island; this was considered a watershed moment in the consideration of the human rights of the remaining patients and residents.

 The Japanese colonial law regarding the quarantine of lepers remained in effect in South Korean until 1991; the South Korean government continued to send lepers to Sorokdo National Hospital and seven leper villages remained on the island as of 2007.